tslearn-team/tslearn/tslearn/docs/shapelets.rst

 This first line creates the
-:ref:`ShapeletModel <class-tslearn.shapelets.ShapeletModel>`.
+:ref:`LearningShapelets <class-tslearn.shapelets.LearningShapelets>`.
-A :ref:`ShapeletModel <class-tslearn.shapelets.ShapeletModel>` has several
+A :ref:`LearningShapelets <class-tslearn.shapelets.LearningShapelets>` has
+several
 hyper-parameters, such as the maximum number of iterations and the batch size.
 One important hyper-parameters is the ``n_shapelets_per_size`` which is a dictionary where the keys correspond to the desired lengths of the